x-tabdeveloping/strcc/README.md

 # strcc
 My new project, the Structural C compiler.
 Not a big deal at the moment.
-At the moment it's just a library with a bunch of string handling functions.
+It's just a library with a bunch of string handling functions.